pramasamy65/spring/spring-basics/README2.md

 		* Default init and destroy in Beans level
 			* <beans default-init-method="myInit" default-destroy-method>
 				* No Need to define in method levels instead of that we can define Global level
+	* If XML based and Spring based Life cycle methods defined then First calls the Class level methods and following by XML based init method called

 ### Concepts (com.java.handson.spring_basics2)